-- get(r): the agent gets one more unit of the resource r and this unit becomes available for being used. - save(r): the agent saves one unit of the resource r which was previously made available to the agent. - free(r): the agent frees one unit of the resource r which has been previously saved by the agent and makes it available to be used.
+- $\operatorname{get}(r)$: the agent gets one more unit of the resource r. - save(r): the agent saves one unit of the resource r. - free(r): the agent frees one unit of the resource r which he has previously saved.